Awka: Geography

 form the major topographical features of the area.
 The ridges reach the highest point at Agulu just outside the Capital Territory.
-About six kilometers east of this, the minor cuesta peaks about 150 metres above sea level at Ifite –Awka.
+About 6 km east of this, the minor cuesta peaks about 150 metres above sea level at Ifite –Awka.

 Awka is sited in a fertile tropical valley but most of the original Rain forest has been lost due to clearing for farming and human settlement.
 A few examples of the original rain forest remains at places like the Ime Oka shrine.
 Wooded savannah grassland predominates primarily to the north and east of the city.
 South of the town on the slopes of the Awka-Orlu Uplands are some examples of soil erosion and gullying.

 Climate

 Awka is in the tropical rainforest zone of Nigeria and experiences two distinct seasons brought about by the two predominant winds that rule the area: the southwestern monsoon winds from the Atlantic Ocean and the northeastern dry winds from across the Sahara desert.
 The monsoon winds from the Atlantic creates six months of heavy tropical rains, which occur between April and July, followed by a short dry period in August lasting two to three weeks with the rain resuming in September and October.
 This is followed by five months of dryness (November–March) marked by a Harmattan wind, also known as Ugulu in Igbo, which is a particularly dry and dusty wind which enters Nigeria in late December or in the early part of January and is characterized by a grey haze limiting visibility and blocking the sun's rays before dissipating and leading to extreme dry heat in the latter months of February and March.

-The temperature in Awka is generally 27–30 °C between June and December but rises to 32–34 °C between January and April, with the last few months of the dry season marked by intense heat.
+The temperature in Awka is generally 27–30 °C (80-86°F) between June and December but rises to 32–34 °C (90-93°F) between January and April, with the last few months of the dry season marked by intense heat.